Big City Family Fun

 Grab a sunset along the Pacific Ocean.
 Photo Credit: Catherine Parker

-It’s a cliche though it feels like the truth, time flies after you have kids.
-One day you are craddling a newborn and the next you are loading up the SUV bound for college.
-When I saw my first baby, I promised myself my baby would see the U.S. from tip to tip.
-One summer vacation at a time my kids experienced the iconic U.S. destinations seeing their country first.
-It took twelve years and my kids saw all 50 states.
-Now they have a much wider scope of the world beyond the U.S. Here are the Top places to visit before your kids leave for college.
+One thing to remember is, time flies after you have kids.
+It feels like one day, you are cradling a newborn, and then you are loading up the SUV bound for college.
+The best thing I did was travel with my kids.
+Besides lots of home-cooked dinners, it was one of the most beneficial things we did as a family.
+I promised myself that my babies would see the U.S. from tip to tip.
+We did it one summer vacation at a time.
+It took twelve years, and my kids saw all 50 states.
+Now they have a much wider scope of the world beyond the U.S. Here are the Top US destinations for Families.

 3. Mount Rushmore National Memorial